cosmos/interchain-security/docs/docs/adrs/adr-008-throttle-retries.md

 ### Splitting of PRs

 We could split this feature into two PRs, one affecting the consumer and one affecting the provider, along with a third PR which could setup a clever way to upgrade the provider in multiple steps, ensuring that queued slash packets at upgrade time are handled properly.

 ## Consequences

-> This section describes the consequences, after applying the decision.
-All consequences should be summarized here, not just the "positive" ones.

 * Consumers will now have to manage their own queues, and retry logic.
 * Consumers still aren't trustless, but the provider is now less susceptible to mismanaged or malicious consumers.